 Noise

 Noise from vehicles and other powered mechanical equipment is intermittent.
 There are also the occasional calls to prayer from the PA systems at the local mosques but there are no significant disturbances to the quiet rural setting.
 However the construction from the proposedpower expansion will use powered mechanical equipment.
 Subjective observations were made of background noise and also of individual vehicle pass by events.
-Based on professional experience background daytime noise levels are probably well below 55dB(A)L90.
+Based on professional experienc background daytime noise levels are probably well below 55dB(A)L90.

 Ecological Resources